nestordemeure/breviarium/data/english.md

 Or if you wish to vex them, allow letters inscribed within to be seized, so that they suspect various artifices that the writing could be read by water or fire.
 Or rather write only the first and *last* syllables of each sentence, and openly pray that you do not wish them to reach the Prince's hands, lest you seem to be a flatterer.

 If you must be removed from office, first for some time do not provide the necessary funds for it, so that he contracts such debts as will suffice for punishment when he is removed from office.
 These debts are not to be considered valid, so that the creditors themselves may exact them from him.
-Thus you have punished him with money without trouble to yourself.
+Thus, you have punished him with money without trouble to yourself.

 If someone enjoys the favor of the ruler, entrust to him a sum of money or something which the ruler most carefully locks away, or which most concerns his wife.
 Steal it from him at night (this is to be done in the manner of a joke).
 The ruler should be forewarned at the same time to be on guard against treachery and that the servant has been corrupted.
 All these things are to be premeditated.